-On question #2 – both have a pretty great variety of designs with Bluehost + WordPress providing the most options.
-For years now, professional designers/developers have created premium “off the shelf” WordPress theme options for WordPress to build any type of website.
+On question #2 – both have a wide variety of designs, with Bluehost + WordPress offering the most options.
+For years, professional designers have been developing premium themes for WordPress.

 There is no 3rd party theme marketplace for Wix.
 They do have premium 3rd party themes on their internal app marketplace.

-For question #3 – both allow for designers (not developers) to do their thing with self-hosted WordPress offering the greatest freedom (for better and for worse).
+For question #3 – both let designers do their thing with self-hosted WordPress offering the most freedom.

 Technical & Customization Features

-Wix holds the highest amount of control (no scripts and no FTP access) but also has the most convenient setup.
-It has built-in features that simply work.
+There are fewer customization options with Wix (no scripts and no FTP access), but they have the most convenient setup, with built-in features that work.
 And the features that most users need/want are there.
 You can make changes and tweak many technical settings – but only those approved by Wix.

-Bluehost allows unlimited technical & customization features.
-It’s also fairly convenient for beginners to add new functionality if you use Bluehost’s website builder / WordPress.
-Self-hosted WordPress allows “plugins” which are little mini-apps that you can add to your WordPress install with the click of a button.
+With Bluehost, you have unlimited technical & customization features.
+And Bluehost makes it easy for beginners to improve their site’s functionality with Bluehost’s website builder and WordPress.
+Self-hosted WordPress allows you to choose from thousands of plugins which are little mini-apps that you can add to your WordPress install with the click of a button.

-On the downside, it’s also possible to create a code conflict in Bluehost and crash your website.
-It’s not common if you stick to well-supported plugins, but it is something that can happen.
+On the downside, it’s possible to create a code conflict in Bluehost and crash your website.
+It’s not common if you stick to well-supported plugins, but it can happen.